8 surprising facts about our eyes

-But humans are not the only animals with amazing eyes!
-From the highest point in space to the darkest depths of the ocean there are all kinds of weird and wonderful eyes that you may not have even thought of.
-We've put together an entertaining infographic that brings you 8 surprising facts about eyes.
+But humans are not the only ones with amazing eyes!
+There’s plenty of interesting things to learn about the eyes of animals.
+From eyes in the highest point in space to the darkest depths of the ocean there are all kinds of surprising facts that you may not have even thought of.
+Have a look at our infographic and find out about our 8 surprising eye facts.

-1. Due to lack of gravity in space, an astronaut cannot cry!
-Tweet This
+1. Due to lack of gravity in space, an astronaut cannot cry

 In space there is no gravity.
-This means that if an astronaut feels sad, their tears cannot run down their face.
-Instead, they form a ball on the face, eventually separating from the eye and drifting around.
+This means that if an astronaut feels sad and starts crying, their tears cannot run down their face.
+Instead, a ball on the face is formed and, eventually separates from the eye and drifts around.

-2. Your eye is the fastest muscle in your body.
-Tweet This
+2. Your eye is the fastest muscle in your body

 Have you ever heard the phrase "in the blink of an eye"?
 This saying originates from the fact that a blink lasts 100 - 150 milliseconds.
-Furthermore, the average person blinks between 15 - 20 times per minute.
+The average person blinks between 15 - 20 times per minute.

-3. Human eyes start to develop just two weeks after conception!
-Tweet This
+3. Human eyes start to develop just two weeks after conception

-4. An ostrich's eye is bigger than its brain.
-Tweet This
+4. An ostrich's eye is bigger than its brain

-As the largest bird in the world, an ostrich’s eye is the same size as the whole body of the bee hummingbird (the smallest bird in the world), and 5x bigger than the human eye.
-Having large eyes helps the ostrich see in great detail so that it can avoid predators in the wild.
+With the ostrich being the biggest bird in the world, it has an eye as big as the bee hummingbird (smallest bird in the world).
+That is five times bigger than the human eye.
+Large eyes help the ostrich to see in great detail and to spot predators.

 The Colossal Squid is well equipped for life in the deep blue sea, with eyes as big as a human head, measuring around 27cm across.
-This is so that it can see and catch prey and stay away from predators.
+A big eye helps them see and catch prey and stay away from predators.